djndl1/CSNotes/os/windows/memory.md

 `HeapAlloc`; `HeapFree`; `HeapReAlloc`; `HeapSize` (which determines the size of an allocated block)

-TODO example

 # Memory Mapped Files

-Convenient and efficient in-memory algorithms can process file data.
+Convenient and efficient in-memory algorithms can process file data even though the file may be much larger than available physical memory.
 File processing is frequently much faster than using File I/O. No need to manage buffers.
 Multiple processes can share memory by mapping.

 The OS itself uses memory mapping to implement DLLs and to laod and execute executables.

 Create a file mapping object with `CreateFileMapping`.
-Get a file mapping handle with`OpenFileMapping`
+Get a file mapping handle with`OpenFileMapping`.
+Map a file with `MapViewOfFile()` after getting the mapping handle.
+Close the mapping with `UnmapViewOfFile()`.
+Flush the dirty pages with `FlushViewOfFile()`.

-TODO

 # Dynamic Linked Libraries